valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-mac-os.md

 ## Next steps

-Once you have a running Redis instance, you may want to:
+Once you have a running Valkey instance, you may want to:

-* Try the Redis CLI tutorial
+* Try the Valkey CLI tutorial
-* Connect using one of the Redis clients
+* Connect using one of the Valkey clients